200 businesses hit by ransomware after breach at Florida IT firm

 Hammond added that because Kaseya is plugged in to everything from large enterprises to small companies "it has the potential to spread to any size or scale business."

 Reuters was not immediately able to reach a Kaseya representative for further comment.
-Huntress said it believed the Russia-linked REvil ransomware gang - the same group of actors blamed https://www.fbi.gov/news/pressrel/press-releases/fbi-statement-on-jbs-cyberattack by the FBI for paralyzing meat packer JBS last month - was to blame for the latest ransomware outbreak.
+Huntress said it believed the Russia-linked REvil ransomware gang - the same group of actors blamed by the FBI for paralysing meat packer JBS last month - was to blame for the latest ransomware outbreak.

 Supply chain attacks have crept to the top of the cybersecurity agenda after hackers alleged to be operating at the Russian government's direction tampered with a network monitoring tool built by Texas software firm SolarWinds.